Neocarzinostatin

 It consists of two parts, a labile chromophore (the non-protein molecular entity shown at right) and a 113 amino acid protein to which the chromophore is tightly and non-covalently bound with high affinity (Kd ~ 10−10 M).
 The non-protein component is a very potent DNA-damaging agent; However it is extremely unstable and the role of the protein is to protect it and release it to the target DNA.
-Opening of the epoxide under reductive conditions present in cells creates favorable conditions for a Masamune-Bergman cyclization, leading to formation of benzyne, followed by DNA strand cleavage.
+Opening of the epoxide under reductive conditions present in cells creates favorable conditions for a Bergman cyclization, leading to formation of a benzenoid diradical, followed by DNA strand cleavage.
 Another important member of the chromoprotein group of natural products is kedarcidin.

 As a medicine it is among the most potent, and in Japan only it has been used against liver cancer clinically.

 Biosynthesis of NCS Chromophore

 The biosynthesis of neocarzinostatin takes place through a convergence of the activities of a gene cluster, which includes two separate iterative type I polyketide synthase (PKS) and deoxy sugar biosynthetic pathways.
 The first type I PKS gene, NcsE, codes for the enediyne moiety.
 The second type I PKS gene, NcsB, codes for the naphthoic acid moiety.
 Additionally, a cluster of NcsC genes are responsible for coding enzymes for the synthesis of the deoxyamino sugar moiety of NCS chromophore.
 The biosynthesis can be divided into three preliminary steps with a final convergence of the three moieties: